inputsh/notes/00_books.md

 * 2015: 18/25
 * 2016: 22/20
-* 2017: 8/25
+* 2017: 11/25

 ## Books I have read

 Of course, this is in no way the list of every book I have ever read.
-Just the list of books that I remember reading and the books that I have read since I started keeping this list.
+Just the list of books that I remember reading and the books that I have read since I've started keeping this list.

 ### Technology

 * `Aaron Swartz` The Boy Who Could Change The World: The Writings of Aaron Swartz (★★★★☆)
 * `Andrew Keen` Digital Vertigo: How Today's Online Social Revolution is Dividing, Diminishing and Disorienting Us (★★★★☆)
 * `Bryan Lunduke` Linux is Badass (★★★☆☆)
+* `Carlo Silkie` Information Security for Journalists (★★★☆☆)
 * `Cory Doctorow` Content (★★★★☆)
 * `Eli Parser` The Filter Bubble: How the New Personalized Web Is Changing What We Read and How We Think (★★★★★)
 * `Ivo Quartiroli` Facebook Logout: Experiences and Reasons to Leave it (★★☆☆☆)